OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-18.md

 ## Acts 18:16

-And he dismissed them from the tribunal.
+And with that, he sent them away from the tribunal.

 ## Acts 18:17